solal-azoulay/solal-azoulay.github.io/_pages/Communications.md

 - (*upcoming*) "Does experimental economics (really) study *ceteris paribus* laws ?",
 [Congress of the French Association for Analytic Philosophy (SoPha)](https://sopha2025.sciencesconf.org/), 1 july 2025.

 - "How does a scientific discipline become "objective" ?
-The case of experimental economics" (with Allamel-Raffin, Catherine, Gangloff, Jean-Luc & Igersheim, Herrade)
+The case of experimental economics" (with Allamel-Raffin, C., Gangloff, J.-L. & Igersheim, H.)
   [Seminar “Comparative epistemology of the production of scientific objectivity”](https://www.misha.fr/recherche/programmes-scientifiques-misha/programme-de-recherche-2024-2025/epistemologie-comparee-des-formes-de-production-de-lobjectivite-scientifique), 22 april 2025.

 - **Organisation of Symposium** : "History of experimental economics : results and prospects"